 Buying headphones as a drummer can raise a lot more questions than it answers.
 This can even be true of experienced drummers who are only purchasing ear protection for the first time or who are only just starting to work in a studio.

-There are many different types of headphones and a lot of variation in the technology they use which can have a major impact on the quality of the sound the headphones produce as well as the ear protection they provide.
+There are many different types of headphones and a lot of variation in the technology they use which can have a major impact on the quality of the sound and music the headphones produce as well as the ear protection they provide.
+Not to mention certain headphones also then come with different versions, options, editions, which creates more confusion as well.

 There are also other important factors to consider when buying headphones such as comfort, portability, design, and how easy it is to find replacement parts.